blachlylab/dklib/README.md

 By default, memory allocated by the hashmap will be scanned by the GC.
 (pass optional fourth template parameter `useGC = false` to disable)

+For ```khashl```, hash caching can be enabled by passing an optional fourth template parameter `cached = true`.
+This allows faster insertions for string keys.

 Can undergo static initialization (e.g. define as struct member with no extra init code needed in struct ctor), unlike [emsi containers](https://github.com/dlang-community/containers) HashMap.